Talbot leads Oilers past Blackhawks 3-1

 Chicago had won five straight - all on the road.
 It was its first home game since Jan.
 26.

 Corey Crawford made 19 saves for the Blackhawks, who were coming off a 5-1 victory at Edmonton last Saturday in their final game before their bye week.
+Chicago generated plenty of energy, but was rusty around the net.

+''I can't speak for the other teams that came off (the bye), but I think we worked pretty hard today,'' Toews said. ''We had a lot of chances, we just couldn't find the back of the net.''

+''I thought our shot selection around the net wasn't great,'' Quenneville said. ''We did have some good chances where we didn't elevate it, or we didn't have the traffic or the patience making good shots.''

-The Blackhawks outshot the Oilers 12-4 in a scoreless first period and had ample chances, including shots by Marian Hossa and Artemi Panarin that clanked off the post.
+The Blackhawks outshot the Oilers 12-4 in a scoreless first period and had ample opportunities, including shots by Marian Hossa and Artemi Panarin that clanked off the post.

+''They came out flying in the first,'' Talbot said. ''They knew we wanted redemption from last week and we were able to weather the storm.''

 Chicago dominated again for much of the second, outshooting Edmonton 16-9, but trailed 1-0 after 40 minutes.